 7. Cheese makers sometimes take care of animals

 It is not uncommon for producers of specialty cheese stores to raise their own sheep, goats and cows.
 Many claim that this leads to superior quality cheese as the milk can be used at its freshest.
-As well, this enables the cheese maker to have total control of the cheese making process.
+Taking the ingredients directly from the sources allows the cheese maker to have total control of the cheese making process.
 This is the perfect job for someone who loves cheese and the chance to work with animals

 8. Cheese makers need a certain set of skills